osman00000/chat-classification-project/README.md

 ```
 python test.py
 ```
 This should read the `config.ini` from `config` folder, pass it to the package which will download zero-shot model to `resources` folder and then process the conversation files in the `data` folder.
+The results will be both shown in the terminal and will be logged under the `log` folder.

 # Task 2